milyo001/.NET-Design-Patterns-Examples/README.md

 - Prototype
 > A partially or fully initialized object that you copy (clone) and make use of it.
 - Singleton
-> Use the Singleton pattern when a class in your program should have just a single instance available to all clients for example, a single database object shared by different parts of the program.
+> Use the Singleton pattern when a class in your program should have just a single instance available to all clients for example, a single database object shared by different parts of the program
 ## Structural
 - Bridge
 > Connecting components together through abstractions.
+A mechanism that decouples and interface (hierarchy) from implementation (hierarchy)
 - Composite
 > Allows composing objects into a tree-like structure and work with the it as if it was a singular object.
 - Adapter